ChelsieSalome/Linux-Assignment-3-part-1/README.md

+# Linux Assignment III - Part 1

+# SALOME CHELSIE LELE WAMBO

-# Linux-Assignment-3-part-1
+# Script Purpose

-# Static System Information Generator

 This project sets up a Bash script to generate a static `index.html` file containing system information.
 The file is served by an Nginx web server and secured with a firewall using UFW.
 The system is automated using a systemd service and timer to run daily at 5:00 AM.